Coal Harbour (Vancouver Island): RCAF Coal Harbour

-The townsite and surrounding area was the site of a Royal Canadian Airforce base for seaplane patrols in the Northern Pacific during World War II.
+The townsite and surrounding area was the site of a Royal Canadian Air Force base for seaplane patrols in the Northern Pacific during World War II.
 Many of the original buildings still remain, such as the general store (the old gymnasium), and the officers' barracks immediately overlooking the harbour.
 RCAF Stranraers and later Canso-As (the Canadian designation for Consolidated PBY Catalina flying boats built by Canadian Vickers) were based here.
 Anti-aircraft ordnance, ammunition storage for depth charges and considerable concrete fortifications were built.
 A Stranraer was lost with all its crew during the war in mysterious circumstances.

-There is a small, free museum dedicated to the RCAF station built and maintained by a private individual in the sole remaining Canso hangar.
+There is a small, free museum dedicated to the RCAF station, built and maintained by a private individual in the sole remaining Canso hangar.

 Whaling station

-After the war the buildings were bought by B.C.
+After the war, the buildings were bought by B.C.
 Packers and whaling operations began.
 Whales were harpooned by a fleet of up to five small "chasers" with harpoon guns.
 Whales were brought up by steam windlass on the main slipway formerly used by planes and then flensed (stripped of their blubber) on the concourse and processed indoors.
 By-products included protein feed for animals, and fertilizer.
 The plant was powered by two World War II US destroyer steam engines.

 Japanese whalers operated jointly with Canadian partners.
 The Taiyo group (now Maruha Nichiro) operated the Coal Harbour fisheries from 1962 to 1967.
 They caught mostly sei (2153), sperm (1108), and fin (837) whales.
 Some blue and humpback whales were also taken.

 Canada Packers took over the facility when Taiyo pulled out in 1967, but it lay idle until they sold it for scrap.
 It was dismantled between 1972 and 1975 by Argus Salvage of Qualicum, British Columbia.